 In fact, while the commutator of c.m. position and block momentum is $\imath\hbar$, the momentum commutes with the difference of two positions; more precisely, if the block moves as a result of momentum given to it, the \textit{difference} of final and initial c.m. position operators commutes with the momentum operator~\cite{JDB}.
-The possession of joint knowledge of the momentum and the translation of the block is thus not a problem.
+The possession of joint knowledge of the momentum and the translation of the block is thus allowed by quantum theory.

 The translation can be arranged to lie in the Planck regime; for example we take a block of high-lead glass with $L_2=5 L_1= 5\times 10^{-3}\,$m, mass density $\rho=6\times 10^3\,{\rm kg}\,{\rm m}^{-3}$ and $n=1.6$.
 This has a mass $M=1.5\times 10^{-4}\,{\rm kg}$.
 Using a photon of wavelength $\lambda=445 {\rm nm}$ (energy $\hbar\omega= $ 2.78 eV) we get $\Delta X_0= 1.98\times 10^{-35}\, $m, quite close to the Planck length in the traditional (no large extra-dimensions) scenario.